hajinhoe/VSCodeMarkdownEditor/README.md

 ## Features

-It use SimpleMarkdownEditor. it's file extension is .mdf. if you create .mdf file, you can write markdown with visual markdown editor.
+It use SimpleMarkdownEditor. it's file extension is .smd. if you create .smd file, you can write markdown with visual markdown editor.

 https://github.com/sparksuite/simplemde-markdown-editor